Founder / Patron

 From 1995 – 2000, Joni worked as a TV presenter on Channel 9’s Here’s Humphrey which led to many other performance credits such as the Hobart Carols By Candlelight, Makaton Nursery Rhymes DVD, Adelaide Festival Theatre Christmas shows and Royal Adelaide Show performances.

 Following her work with Here’s Humphrey, Joni landed the gig of ‘Rhapsody’ in The Fairies.
 She performed in 3 DVDs and dozens of live shows until 2004, when she started a family.
 After having children, Joni continued to work for The Fairies TV series as a scriptwriter, casting agent, acting coach and choreographer.

 In addition to this, Joni has performed in the a capella women’s choir Orphean and cover band Fresh.

 As a teacher, Joni has taught Drama and Music at schools such as Pembroke Junior School, Walford Anglican School For Girls, Prince Alfred College and St Francis of Assisi (Sydney).

-Joni creates all Theatre Bugs teaching programmes and acts as a writer and director for many of the productions.
-She is also passionate about constantly developing her skills as a manager, mentor and role model for the next generation of performing arts teachers and young performers.
+Joni created all the original Theatre Bugs teaching programmes and acted as a writer and director for many of the productions.
+She remains passionate about constantly developing her skills as a manager, mentor and role model for the next generation of performing arts teachers and young performers.